dikortis/LetsTalkETC/Episodes/Episode_14.md

-person's full if they wanted to a person's full like investment history and credit and everything would all be tied together is that right um in sunset in some sense or are not really
+person's full if they wanted to a person's full like investment history and credit and everything would all be tied together is that right in sunset in some sense or are not really